 By Vincent Pica, Commodore, First District, Southern Region (D1SR), United States Coast Guard Auxiliary

-Back in the fall, we talked about how to get the boat ready for a long, cold and dank winter.
+Back in the fall, we talked about how to get the boat ready for a long, cold winter.
 Time and tide is now on our side.
-Most bay constables allow moorings back in the water as of April 1 – and the weather will turn our way too.
-So, BEFORE you start your engines, ready the boat!
+So, before you start your engines, ready the boat!

-As with any project, starting at the beginning is the best place to start and for “commissioning,”, i.e. getting the boat ready for service, the beginning is the front of the boat.
+As with any project, the beginning is the best place to start and for “commissioning”, i.e., getting the boat ready for service, the beginning is the front of the boat.
 For those that trailer their boats, the front of the boat is the trailer.
 Who wants to go flying down Route 27 and see their boat doing somersaults along the side of the road?
 How do you prevent that?
 Well, start with the strap that comes out of the winch.
-Connected to the bow eye, it is the first line of defense.
-Pay out a few feet and make sure there aren’t any frayed or torn segments.
-If there are, you will need to cut out that entire segment and re-attach the strap.
-If you aren’t sure how, and you need to be since this strap IS the first line of defense, get help from a competent mechanic or dockmaster.
+Connected to the bow eye, it’s the first line of defense.
+Pay out a few feet and make sure that there aren’t any frayed or torn segments.
+If there are, you’ll need to cut out that entire segment and re-attach the strap.
+If you aren’t sure how, get help from a competent mechanic or dockmaster.

-While you’re at it, why not spray the winch and all the moving parts with some penetrating oil.
-Pay out the entire strap if need be and re-coil it so that you are sure you get a good covering of the moving parts with penetrating oil.
+While you’re at it, spray the winch and all the moving parts with penetrating oil.
+Pay out the entire strap if need be and re-coil it so that you’re sure there’s a good covering of the moving parts.
 Take a walk around the boat and be sure the binding straps are all equally in good shape.
 If not, replace them.

-Your storage area(s) might be forward so open them up and ensure that PFDs, tools, etc., etc., etc. are all in good condition.
-Check that there is no standing water in the compartment.
+Your storage area(s) might be forward, so open them up and ensure that PFDs, tools, etc. are all in good condition.
+Check that there’s no standing water in the compartment.
 If so, the “limber holes” are clogged and the water can’t get to the bilge to be pumped overboard.
-Every ounce of weight that wasn’t on the boat when the boat was manufactured changes its centers of buoyancy and gravity.
+Every ounce of weight that wasn’t on the boat when it was manufactured changes its centers of buoyancy and gravity.
 In heavy seas, that just might matter a whole lot.

-If you haven’t checked the PFDs yet, do it now.
-Check your whistle, your horn, your flares – any and all safety equipment.
+If you haven’t checked the PFDs, do it now.
+Check your whistle, horn, flares – any and all safety equipment.
 Don’t forget your fire extinguisher(s).
 If it isn’t “in the green,” chuck it.
 Also, gently shake it side to side, head over end.
 If you hear a “thunk,” the dry chemical has solidified.
-It is now a good door stopper but not much else.
+It’s now a good door stopper.
 You should hear a low “Shh…” sound as the suppressant moves back and forth.

 Check the fuel tank.
-Is the “sender wire” (wire that runs from the top of the tank (usually) to the fuel gauge) in good condition?
+Is the “sender wire” in good condition?
 How about the filter?
-And check the fuel lines too.
+Check the fuel lines, too.
 Weak or cracked hoses must be replaced, along with rusted hose clamps.
-Use only stainless steel clamps.
 How are the battery and the clamps that attach to the posts?
 Just like a car, all this has to be in good condition.

 If you are interested in being part of the USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at d1south.org/StaffPages/DSO-HR.php and we will help you “get in this thing.”

-Captain Ed Cubanski is the Captain of the Port and Sector Commander for US Coast Guard Sector Long Island Sound.
-Captain Cubanski is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
-As Commodore of the US Coast Guard Auxiliary First District, Southern Region, Vin Pica works closely with Captain Cubanski and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
+Captain Kevin Reed is the Captain of the Port and Sector Commander for U.S. Coast Guard Sector Long Island Sound.
+CAPT Reed is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
+As a Commodore of the U.S. Coast Guard Auxiliary First District, Southern Region, Vin Pica works closely with CAPT Reed and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
 Sector Long Island Sound Command Center can be reached 24 hours a day at 203-468-4401.